SummerSlam (2014): Aftermath

 The following night on Raw, Stephanie McMahon came out to Daniel Bryan's entrance theme to celebrate her victory.
 She also invited Nikki Bella out to address her betraying Brie Bella.
 Nikki said she and Brie were supposed to be a team, but that she had felt betrayed by Brie's actions in quitting the company at Payback.
 Brie came out and confronted Nikki, but Nikki said she would never forgive her and slapped Brie across the face (cementing her heel turn), leaving Brie in tears.

 On the same event, Seth Rollins fell victim to a surprise Ice Bucket Challenge and beating from Dean Ambrose during an interview segment.
-Triple H then set up a SummerSlam rematch in order to 'finish off' Ambrose, with the WWE Universe voting on the stipulation; the vote was made for a Falls Count Anywhere match.
+Triple H then set up a SummerSlam rematch in order to 'finish off' Ambrose, with WWE's fans voting on the stipulation; the vote was made for a Falls Count Anywhere match.
 Ambrose was closing in on a victory when Kane (who had been sitting at ringside) once again interfered and set up Ambrose for Rollins' Curb Stomp through a pile of concrete blocks next to the announce table.
 Rollins was awarded the victory via knockout and Ambrose was stretchered out of the arena.
 Ambrose was then reported to have refused treatment and 'gone missing' afterwards.
 The storyline was put to place to allow Ambrose's absence from television in order to film the movie 12 Rounds 3: Lockdown.

 Also on Raw, Dolph Ziggler defended his newly won Intercontinental Championship against The Miz.
 Miz won the match via count-out when Ziggler fell to the floor, thus Ziggler retained the title.